SithHun/SVG-Logo-Maker/README.md

 <br>

 ## <ins>**Installation**</ins>
-Create a git clone of the repo with command-line in terminal > git clone repo-link-goes-here .
-Run terminal with > npm install .
+Create a git clone of the repo with command-line in terminal:

+>git clone repo-link-goes-here

+Run in terminal:

+>npm install

 The repo requires two packages: inquirer and jest.
 Jest is used for testing purposes and is not needed, but will be included in this repo for school purposes.
-Run in terminal > node index.js .
+Run in the terminal:

+>node index.js

 User will be prompted with questions and choices to choose from to create their SVG Logo.

 <br>